DileepMardham/Viagogo/README.md

 Please use "Clone or download" button to download the whole project to your local machine and extract it.

 Once done, open the .sln file with Visual Studio.
+Build and run the code using Visual Studio.

 If you do not have Visual Studio, go to the following path in the extracted folder.
+This folder has 2 files, an executable file and a configuration file.

-> Viagogo\Viagogo\bin\Debug
+> Viagogo\Executable

-Double-click on the 'Viagogo' application file.
+Double-click on the 'Viagogo' executable application file.
 This will run the program.
-You can change the configuration in the 'Viagogo.exe.config' if you want.
+You can change the configuration settings in the 'Viagogo.exe.config' if you want using any text editor.

 ### Assumptions Made